Can you take a dog on a train in USA?

 When looking for a pet carrier, you must consider the following;

-1. The carrier’s weight must be measured in the maximum size of 19m long, 14 wide, and 10.
+1. The carrier’s weight must be measured in the maximum size of 19m long, 14 wide, and 10.5m high.

 The pet must be able to sit down or lie down for safety and comfort of the pet.